codekansas/codekansas.github.io/_posts/2023-07-19-diffusion-flow-matching.markdown

 {% katexmm %}

-This post is a summary of the various generative speech modeling papers I've seen come out recently.
+This post is a summary of a couple of generative modeling papers recently that have been impactful.
 I'm primarily writing this for my own understanding, but hopefully it's useful to others as well, since this is a fast-paced area of research and it can be hard to dive deeply into each new paper that comes out.

 This post uses what I'll call "math for computer scientists", meaning there will likely be a lot of abuse of notation and other hand-waving with the goal of conveying the underlying idea more clearly.
 If there is a mistake (and it looks unintentional) then let me know!

 ## All Papers

-### Images
+This post will discuss three papers:

 - [Diffusion][diffusion-paper] from _Denoising Diffusion Probabilistic Models_
 - [Latent Diffusion][latent-diffusion-paper] from _High-Resolution Image Synthesis with Latent Diffusion Models_ (a.k.a. the Stable Diffusion paper)
+- [Flow Matching][flow-matching-paper] from _Flow Matching for Generative Modeling_

+### Other Good References

+- [What are diffusion models?][diffusion-lillog] from _Lil' Log_
+- [Diffusion Models from Scratch][diffusion-xinduan] from _Tony Duan_

+### Application Links

 - [Visual ChatGPT][visual-chatgpt-paper] from _Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models_
-- [Flow Matching][flow-matching-paper] from _Flow Matching for Generative Modeling_
 - [Autoregressive Diffusion][autoregressive-diffusion-paper] from _Autoregressive Diffusion Models_

-### Speech

 - [Voicebox][voicebox-paper] from _Voicebox: Text-Guided Multilingual Universal Speech Generation at Scale_
 - [MMS][mms-paper] from _Scaling Speech Technology to 1,000+ Languages_

-### Other Good References

-- [What are diffusion models?][diffusion-lillog] from _Lil' Log_
-- [Diffusion Models from Scratch][diffusion-xinduan] from _Tony Duan_
 - [Collection of Speech Synthesis Papers][speech-synthesis-papers]

 These papers overlap and cite each other in various ways.